 Deep in the Cheshire countryside lies Delamere Forest, spanning 972 hectares of evergreen and deciduous trees.
-Our cabins are dotted organically around a corner of this beautiful forest where the natural world feels closer than ever before.
+Our family appropriate cabins are dotted organically around a corner of this beautiful forest where the natural world feels closer than ever before.

 Your outdoor hot tub is set beneath a canopy of trees where you can watch the forest come to life around you.
 While our new White Willow Premium cabins benefit from a spacious decking area (complete with comfy rattan furniture) perfect for wildlife watching in the evening glow.

 When you’re ready to head out and explore, our team at the Forest Retreat have all the information you need to tackle the many forest trails - whether you go on foot or by mountain bike.
 From sandy paths shaded with mature trees to woodland roads leading to country pubs like The Carriers Inn, there’s an adventure suitable for everyone.

 Delamere Forest also boasts some of the best views in the country.
 Old Pale is a favourite walk that (on a clear day) offers views as far as Liverpool harbour.
 You can also see the forest from the air as you glide above the treetops on an unforgettable Go Ape zip wire experience.